All Episodes

 They have just the opposite.

-Eight billion for this or something, isn't it?
+$8 billion for this or something?

 Let's just look at the economics.

-It's it's a strictly theory economics.
+It's a strictly theory economics.

 Forget the politics of this for a moment.

-I I know some of you don't care about the economics, the politics is all that mattered, but um, I'm telling you, and they're there are two different ways of looking at this, and economically it's it's it it makes all the sense in the world.
+The politics is all that matter, but I'm telling you, and there are two different ways of looking at this.

-I went through last week how we, you know, we had this fear of the Japanese when they bought up the Rockefeller Center Trust, they were buying up buildings in Japanese or in California, and everybody thought that we're gonna end up having Japanese bosses and that the Japanese are gonna infiltrate America and destroy our culture, and everybody's gonna have a geisha girl, which I was all for.
+They were buying up buildings in Japanese or in California, and everybody thought that we're going to end up having Japanese bosses, and that the Japanese are going to infiltrate America and destroy our culture, and everybody's going to have a geisha girl, which I was all for.

-Uh but it didn't happen.
+But it didn't happen.

-It did it it didn't happen.
+It didn't happen.

-the Japanese are having their own economic problems now, but all those scare theories didn't.
+The Japanese are having their own economic problems now, but all those scare theories didn't.

 I know the Japanese didn't threaten us with terrorism.

-If you go back and those we're talking about the 80s, you didn't need the fear of terrorism.
+If you go back, and those were talking about the 80s, you didn't need the fear of terrorism.

 There was this fear of a cultural takeover that we were selling off parts of this country that we shouldn't be selling.

-We can make, okay, go ahead and sell our debt, sell investment uh in government bonds, but don't sell off the actual infrastructure of the country.
+We can make, okay, go ahead and sell our debt, sell investment in government bonds, but don't sell off the actual infrastructure of the country.

 There was all this paranoia about it.